Sociology Major (B.A.)

 The bachelor of arts degree at the University of New Hampshire requires that students satisfy the foreign language proficiency requirement.
 The requirement may be met by demonstrating language proficiency equal to a one-year college-level course (401 and 402, 403 and 503, 501 [Latin only], or 503 and above in a spoken language).
 American Sign Language courses do not meet the foreign language requirement for sociology majors.

-The Department of Sociology requires all students declaring the major after fall 2006 to choose from one of the following languages: Arabic, Chinese, French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
+The Department of Sociology requires all students declaring the major after fall 2006 to choose from one of the following languages: Arabic, Chinese, French, German, Greek, Italian, Latin, Russian and Spanish.
 Exceptions to this list must be petitioned and approved by the Department of Sociology's Undergraduate Committee and a student's adviser.